eworm-de/routeros-scripts/doc/mod/ssh-keys-import.md

     $SSHKeysImport "ssh-rsa AAAAB3Nza...QYZk8= user" admin;

-The third part of the key (`user` in this example) is inherited as `info` in RouterOS (or `key-owner` with RouterOS 7.20.x and before).
+The third part of the key (`user` in this example) is inherited as `info` in RouterOS.
 Also the `MD5` fingerprint is recorded, this helps to audit and verify the available keys.

 > ℹ️️ **Info**: Use `ssh-keygen` to show a fingerprint of an existing public
 > key file: `ssh-keygen -l -E md5 -f ~/.ssh/id_ed25519.pub`